-With less than one month to go before the clock rolls past midnight into 2024, now is the time to start working through your end of year checklist.
+With just a few weeks to go before the new financial year, now is the time to start working through your end-of-year checklist.

 It is also a time to acknowledge your employees and ensure they feel appreciated.